eduardorezaghi/indicators-api/README.md

 ```bash
 $ pytest
 ```
-For the third method, you can import the provided workspace in `Insomnia`.
+For the third method, you can import the provided workspace in `Insomnia`, on [docs/insomnia_workspace.yaml](docs/insomnia_workspace.yaml).
 You may found the following requests already created:

 - `GET http://localhost/api/v1/atendimento` to list all records.